Generic Name: bupropion hydrochloride

 How should I take bupropion hydrochloride tablets?

-- Take bupropion hydrochloride tablets exactly as prescribed by your doctor.
+•Take bupropion hydrochloride tablets exactly as prescribed by your healthcare provider.

-- If you miss a dose, do not take an extra tablet to make up for the dose you forgot.
-Wait and take your next tablet at the regular time.
+•If you miss a dose, do not take an extra dose to make up for the dose you missed.
+Wait and take your next dose at the regular time.
 This is very important.
-Too many bupropion hydrochloride tablets can increase your chance of having a seizure.
+Too much bupropion hydrochloride tablets can increase your chance of having a seizure.

-- If you take too many bupropion hydrochloride tablets, or overdose, call your local emergency room or poison control center right away.
+•If you take too much bupropion hydrochloride tablets, or overdose, call your local emergency room or poison control center right away.

-- Do not take any other medicines while using bupropion hydrochloride tablets unless your doctor has told you it is okay.
+•Do not take any other medicines while taking bupropion hydrochloride tablets unless your healthcare provider has told you it is okay.

-- It may take several weeks for you to feel that bupropion hydrochloride tablets are working.
-Once you feel better, it is important to keep taking bupropion hydrochloride tablets exactly as directed by your doctor.
-Call your doctor if you do not feel bupropion hydrochloride tablets are working for you.
+•If you are taking bupropion hydrochloride tablets for the treatment of major depressive disorder, it may take several weeks for you to feel that bupropion hydrochloride tablets are working.
+Once you feel better, it is important to keep taking bupropion hydrochloride tablets exactly as directed by your healthcare provider.
+Call your healthcare provider if you do not feel bupropion hydrochloride tablets are working for you.

 What should I avoid while taking bupropion hydrochloride tablets?

-- Do not drink a lot of alcohol while taking bupropion hydrochloride tablets.
-If you usually drink a lot of alcohol, talk with your doctor before suddenly stopping.
+•Limit or avoid using alcohol during treatment with bupropion hydrochloride tablets.
+If you usually drink a lot of alcohol, talk with your healthcare provider before suddenly stopping.
 If you suddenly stop drinking alcohol, you may increase your risk of having seizures.

-- Do not drive a car or use heavy machinery until you know how bupropion hydrochloride tablets affects you.
-Bupropion hydrochloride tablets can impair your ability to perform these tasks.
+•Do not drive a car or use heavy machinery until you know how bupropion hydrochloride tablets affect you.
+Bupropion hydrochloride tablets can affect your ability to do these things safely.

-What are possible side effects of bupropion hydrochloride tablets?
+What are the possible side effects of bupropion hydrochloride tablets?

-The most common side effects of bupropion hydrochloride tablets are nervousness, constipation, trouble sleeping, dry mouth, headache, nausea, vomiting, and shakiness (tremor).
+The most common side effects of bupropion hydrochloride tablets include:

-If you have nausea, you may want to take your medicine with food.
+If you have nausea, take your medicine with food.
 If you have trouble sleeping, do not take your medicine too close to bedtime.

-These are not all the side effects of bupropion hydrochloride tablets.
-For a complete list, ask your doctor or pharmacist.
+These are not all the possible side effects of bupropion hydrochloride tablets.
+For more information, ask your healthcare provider or pharmacist.

 How should I store bupropion hydrochloride tablets?

 This Medication Guide summarizes important information about bupropion hydrochloride tablets.
-For more information, talk to your doctor.
-You can ask your doctor or pharmacist for information about bupropion hydrochloride tablets that is written for health professionals.
+If you would like more information, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about bupropion hydrochloride tablets that is written for healthcare professionals.